wernerglinka/aiandyou/src/pages/index.md

     - UNIDOS US
     - YWCA

+    ## Activate & Educate Educators

+    - Engage educators and influencers of the education system to highlight AI and Robotics teaching in schools
+    - Provide AI-specific resources for educators to advance the inclusion of AI and Robotics in computer science
+    - Amplify AI and Robotics as a subset of computer science in classrooms

     ## Engage Influencers

     AIandYou.org partners with diverse regional and national influencers to host panel discussions and networking events with community influencers and leaders.

-Events could include, but not limited to:
+    - Events could include, but not limited to:
     - Panel discussions and Q&A at National Conferences
     - Roundtable conversations with AI leaders
     - Social events creating an opportunity for community members to interact with AI leaders from throughout the world.